statamic/migrator/README.md

 ### Template migrator

 In v3, [antlers templating](https://statamic.dev/antlers) has undergone a fair number of changes.
-The most obviouis change is that antlers now uses the `.antlers.html` file extension.
+The most obvious change is that antlers now uses the `.antlers.html` file extension.
 However, you'll also notice a few changes in the available [tags](https://statamic.dev/tags), [modifiers](https://statamic.dev/modifiers), and how variables [cascade]().
 We cannot guarantee a complete migration, but this migration attempts to update the most obvious stuff.
-To migrate an antlers template:
+To migrate a template:

 ```
-please migrate:template redwood/templates/about.html
+php please migrate:template redwood/templates/about.html
 ```

 Be sure to pass a path relative to your `site/themes` folder.